snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/plugins/configuring-tracker-plugins/browser/index.md

 });
 ```

-## After Tracker Initialization
+## After tracker initialization

-To add a plugin after tracker intialisation, you can call `addPlugin` and pass the plugin in:
+To add a plugin after tracker initialisation, you can call `addPlugin` and pass the plugin in:

 ```javascript
 import { newTracker, addPlugin } from '@snowplow/browser-tracker';